ratify-project/ratify/docs/oras-auth-provider.md

 #### Sample Configuration
 ```
-"stores": {
+"store": {
         "version": "1.0.0",
         "plugins": [
             {
                 "name": "oras",
                 "localCachePath": "./local_oras_cache",
-                "auth-provider": {
+                "authProvider": {
-                    "name": "k8s-secrets",
+                    "name": "k8Secrets",
                     "serviceAccountName": "ratify-sa", // will be 'default' if not specified
                     "secrets" : [
                         {
-                            "secretName": "artifact-pull-docker-config" // Ratify namespace will be used
+                            "secretName": "artifact-pull-dockerConfig" // Ratify namespace will be used
                         },
                         {
-                            "secretName": "artifact-pull-docker-config2",
+                            "secretName": "artifact-pull-dockerConfig2",
                             "namespace": "test"
                         }
                     ]